-- a.
-Notice of an Unscheduled Absence - i.
-An employee who is unable to report to work should contact her or herhis or her supervisor by phone, voicemail message, text message, and/or email, no later than the start of OCERS' regular business hours, unless it is impracticable to do so.
-It is the employee's responsibility to ensure that OCERS has been notified regarding her or herhis or her absence. - ii.
-An employee must provide the reason for her or herhis or her absence and the expected duration of the absence to her or herhis or her supervisor at the commencement of an absence. - iii.
-An employee's supervisor may request that the employee provide satisfactory evidence of a reported illness, injury or medical condition. - b.
-Excessive Absenteeism - i.
-An employee's absences may be considered excessive when the number of her or herhis or her unscheduled and unapproved absences exceed twelve days in any twelve month period and/or three days in any thirty day period prior to an employee's most recent absence. - ii.
-An employee's absences may be considered excessive when her or herhis or her unapproved absences occur with a common pattern.
+a.
+Notice of an Unscheduled Absence

+- i.
+An employee who is unable to report to work should contact his or her supervisor by phone, voicemail message, text message, and/or email, no later than the start of OCERS' regular business hours, unless it is impracticable to do so.
+It is the employee's responsibility to ensure that OCERS has been notified regarding his or her absence. - ii.
+An employee must provide the reason for his or her absence and the expected duration of the absence to his or her supervisor at the commencement of an absence. - iii.
+An employee's supervisor may request that the employee provide satisfactory evidence of a reported illness, injury or medical condition.

+b.
+Excessive Absenteeism

+- i.
+An employee's absences may be considered excessive when the number of his or her unscheduled and unapproved absences exceed twelve days in any twelve month period and/or three days in any thirty day period prior to an employee's most recent absence. - ii.
+An employee's absences may be considered excessive when his or her unapproved absences occur with a common pattern.
 Examples of such patterns include, but are not limited to: - 1.
 Unscheduled leave on days for which annual leave was requested and denied. - 2.
 Unscheduled leave on the days before or after scheduled annual leave. - 3.
 Unscheduled leave on the days before or after OCERS-recognized holidays. - 4.
 Repeated use of unscheduled leave due to illness in increments of one or two days. - 5.
 Frequent family or personal emergencies. - iii.
 OCERS reserves the right to investigate patterns of absenteeism.
 The determination of whether a pattern exists is within OCERS' sole discretion. - iv.
 Excessive absenteeism may result in discipline up to and including termination.